Sub-6 GHz 5G Advantages and Disadvantages

 Not all 5G networks and 5G-capable devices are the same.
-The fifth-generation network standard is based on two different network technologies.
+The fifth-generation network standard runs on two different network technologies.
 These are the Sub-6 GHz 5G technology and mmWave 5G technology.
-Note that the so-called C-Band 5G is technically an implementation of the Sub-6 5G standard.
-When compared, the former has specific characteristics that provide it with notable advantages over the latter.
-However, it also has drawbacks and limitations.
+Take note that the so-called C-Band 5G is technically an implementation of the Sub-6 5G standard.
+Nevertheless, when compared, the former has specific characteristics that provide it with notable advantages over the latter.
+It also has drawbacks and limitations.
+This article lists and explains the advantages and disadvantages of Sub-6 GHz 5G technology or the entire sub-6 network specification.

 Pros and Applications: The Advantages of Sub-6 GHz 5G Technology

 The Sub-6 GHz 5G technology represents the utilization of frequencies below 6 GHz.
 These frequencies are commonly within the 3.3 GHz and 4.2 GHz range of the electromagnetic spectrum.
-4G LTE networks run within the lower limits of the sub-6 GHz range, while earlier 4G standards run on frequencies within the sub-5 GHz specification.
+4G LTE networks run within the lower limits of the sub-6 GHz range and earlier 4G standards run on frequencies within the Sub-6 GHz 5G specification.

 Remember that the Sub-6 GHz specification is part of the entire 5G network specification.
 Hence, one of its advantages is improved overall network performance, as characterized by faster data transmission speed, better latency values, and higher bandwidth capacity.